ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

     - Any other pertinent information, such as access expiration date.
   - Browsing for and revoking claims can be done through the upcoming Claims Browser
 - `GET /boxes/{box_id}/uploads`: Retrieve list of file IDs for `ResearchDataUploadBox`
-  - Signs a `ListFilesWorkOrder` token and calls matching UCS endpoint
+  - Signs a `ViewFileBoxWorkOrder` token and calls matching UCS endpoint

 #### Work Package Service:
 - `GET /users/{user_id}/boxes`: List all `FileUploadBox` IDs available to the user